 - Shop around.
 Comparing cars from different types of sellers as well as financing offers can help you save on the total cost of your car.
 You’ll know what kinds of rates and terms you’re eligible for and might find something better than what your lender is offering.

-There are a lot of considerations that come into play when you’re planning to buy a new car.
+There are a lot of considerations that come into play when you’re deciding whether to buy a car.
 Now you don’t have to worry about when to buy.
-Be sure to compare all of your options and read the terms and conditions of your finance deal before pulling off the lot in your shiny new car.
+Just be sure to compare your car loan options before hitting the dealership to help you find the best deal possible.

 Frequently asked questions